 To make safe driving decisions and respond to roadway hazards in a timely manner, drivers must absorb a great deal of visual information, pick out important details and analyze what they have learned.
 Gleaning enough information from the roadway environment requires active viewing, you cannot simply stare into space ahead of your vehicle and hope to take in all necessary details.

 Perception time is the length of time it takes a driver to see and understand a situation.
 Visibility, the condition of the driver and the roadway environment can all influence perception time.
 To shorten perception time and allow fast, effective responses to upcoming changes and hazards, drivers should utilize a technique known as visual targeting.

 Picking a visual target

 When you reach your target area, choose another visual target on the roadway ahead.
-Targets should always be chosen based on the safest path of travel which takes you to your desired location.
+Targets should always be chosen based on the safest path of travel that takes you to your desired location.